AdoriZahard/hi3er/docs/index.md

 **Dawn, Perpetual Wait**: While Rended, recovering HP reduces Total DMG taken by 1% each time upto 30%, and losing HP increases Physical and Elemental Breach by 2% each time up to 30%. | Filler

 !!! note
     Ensuing Regret takes priority only and only if you get Kalpas2 and you're going to get his Enhanceds, mainly his breach or the adaptive dmg.
 Otherwise Perpetual Wait is always the choice over this as it'll be more consistent and Kalpas2 is usually left for later floors.
+Be advised though, that these are not recommended to look after unless you have no choice due to RNG.

-####<p align="center">Kalpas - Signet of Decimation (4th Core)</p>
+####<p align="center">Kalpas - Signet of Decimation (3rd Core)</p>

 Signet | Priority
 - | :----: